Skip to main content

 Now, let's write the key step of this pipeline: the function that ingests a PDF document from a URL.
 This function downloads a document, scans it into pages, then uses LlamaIndex to embed it and store the embedding in Postgres.

-We annotate this function with @DBOS.step() to mark it as a step in our indexing workflow.
+Because this entire procedure is implemented in a single function, we annotate it with @DBOS.step() to mark it as a step of the indexing workflow.
 Additionally, in case of transient failures (for example in downloading the document) we set it to automatically retry up to 5 times with exponential backoff.
+In a more complex pipeline, we might process each document with a durable workflow of several steps; this would be a child workflow of the indexing workflow.

 @DBOS.step(retries_allowed=True, max_attempts=5)